Create Reports and Dashboards

 Suggestions: Status of Open Suggestions.

-- For Folder, select Select Folder and select Public Reports so that everyone can access it.
+- For Folder, click Select Folder and select Public Reports so that everyone can access it.
+Then click Select Folder again.
 (If you don’t want this report to be accessible to everyone, create a folder and give different people different levels of access to it.)

 - Click Save and then Save & Run.